Menu

 1. Do you have zero hours employees who regularly or semi-regularly work a similar number of hours or pattern each week?
 This could be formulated into a regular contract which commits to guaranteed hours and gives greater security to your team members.

 1. Do all your workers receive statutory pay for sickness, holiday, maternity / paternity / adoption leave, and is this calculated fairly where a reference period is used for eligibility?
 We know that at present unscrupulous employers can try to avoid their obligations by using zero hours contracts and cutting hours to get around eligibility for maternity or other pay.
-This type of loophole is likely to be closed.

 1. Zero hours arrangements can be valuable for some employees wanting to work additional hours or second jobs, alongside a secure, regular contract of work.
 For example, health and social care staff who choose to pick up agency shifts alongside substantive roles may find that zero hours arrangements give them the flexibility to pick and choose whether they work additional hours or not.
 Ask yourself whether there are other, better, overtime arrangements which you could consider.
 These may have the added bonus of more consistent workers, helpful for training and for service user / patient care.